NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 On shared nodes (nodes in the `shared` partition and GPU nodes), the value for `Number of Nodes` can be a fraction of a node.
 This value will be calculated based on either the number of cores, amount of memory, or the number of GPUs (on GPU nodes), whichever is a greater percentage of the total of that resource available on the node.

-???+ example "Example Job Cost Calculation - CPU "
+???+ example "Example Job Cost Calculation - CPU shared "
-    For example, if you request 124GB of RAM (half of the available RAM on the node), and 26 cores, you will be billed 5 AUs per node hour.
+    For example, if you request 120G of RAM (half of the available RAM on the node), and 26 cores, you will be billed 5 AUs per node hour.

     ```bash
     # To determine the Number of Nodes value:
-    124/248 = 0.5
+    120/240 = 0.5

     26/104 = 0.25